Kjøllefjord: Attractions

-The Finnkirka (inspiration for the municipal coat of arms) is located on the west side of the Nordkinnhalvøya and is a majestic and weathered sea cliff that has a shape that resembles a church.
-It is believed to have once been an ancient Sami sacrificial site, and is still used as a landmark for seafarers.
+The Finnkirka (the inspiration for the municipal coat of arms) is located on the west side of the Nordkinnhalvøya and is a majestic and weathered sea cliff that has a shape that resembles a church.
+It is believed to have once been an ancient Sami sacrificial site and is still used as a landmark for seafarers.
 During the winter, the municipality has bright, colored lights (representing the northern lights) that light up the cliffs.

 Kjøllefjord is known for its active cultural life which includes the Chrisfestivalen music festival.
 Every summer in late June, this small music festival is held and it is named after blues artist Christian (Kris) Lyngedal who was from Kjøllefjord.

 Football is a popular sport in Kjøllefjord for adolescents and adults.
 Kjøllefjord and neighboring Mehamn share a single team (since 1992) in the Nordkynn football club, which plays in the 3rd division of Norwegian football.
 In 1987, a sports hall was constructed.

 Geography

 The scenery in the area is diverse, with both plateaus and valleys with rich vegetation.
 After about a 20-minute hike from Kjøllefjord to the east, one comes to the world's northernmost broadleaf forests with large birch trees.
 The area consists of Oksevågdalen, where one finds rivers and lakes.

 The climate can be summarized as follows: Most of the precipitation falls in the autumn and the winter.
 April and May are the driest months.
 Precipitation then rises again somewhat during the summer.
 February is the coldest month and July / August are the hottest months of the year.
-Southerly winds are most prominent in the autumn and winter months and northerly winds most prominent summer.
-Dark season lasts from November 18 to January 25, while the bright nights beginning April 24 and ending on August 20.
+Southerly winds are most prominent in the autumn and winter months and northerly winds are most prominent in summer.
+The dark season lasts from November 18 to January 25, while the bright nights begin on April 24 and end on August 20.
 The midnight sun can be seen the first time on May 13 and the last time on July 31.

 Kjøllefjord sits near the western edge of the Øst-Finnmark district.
 The place is totally out onto the Arctic Ocean, therefore there may be harsh conditions from northwesterly winds.
 Two inner breakwaters screen the marina and industrial piers from the sea.
 Kjøllefjord is 30 km from the airport in Mehamn, Mehamn Airport.
 In 1989 a road was completed to Kjøllefjord, finally connecting it to the rest of Norway by road.

 Education

-The school building that stands in Kjøllefjord was new at the start of the school year in 1956, and in 1963 it was added on to.
-In connection with the introduction of the Curriculum in 1997 they got a modern annex which is currently used for 1st grade and the SFO.
-At primary school in Kjøllefjord there are about 150 pupils in 1st-10th grade.
+The school building that stands in Kjøllefjord was new at the start of the school year in 1956, and in 1963 it was added.
+In connection with the introduction of the Curriculum in 1997, they got a modern annex which is currently used for 1st grade and the SFO.
+At primary school in Kjøllefjord, there are about 150 pupils in 1st-10th grade.
 The school has a total of 23 teachers plus several assistants and support staff.

-Since 2005, Kjøllefjord joined the LOSA project, which gave high school students the opportunity to take their first year of high school online from home rather than traveling to the nearest high school (which can be far away).
+Since 2005, Kjøllefjord joined the LOSA project, which allowed high school students to take their first year of high school online from home rather than traveling to the nearest high school (which can be far away).